Bostancık, Yüksekova

 Bostancık (Gulord) is a village in the Yüksekova District of Hakkâri Province in Turkey.
-The village is populated by Kurds of the Doski tribe and had a population of 122 in 2022.
+The village is populated by Kurds of the Doski tribe and had a population of 522 in 2023.

 The village once had a population of around 400 households but was evacuated due to the Kurdish–Turkish conflict.
 Some locals have since then returned to the village.

 Population

-Population history of the village from 2000 to 2022:
+Population history from 1997 to 2023: